-Bloomsbury Festival was created in 2006 when Allied London commissioned local resident and cultural programmer, Roma Backhouse to lead a celebration of the local area to mark the re-opening of the Brunswick Centre.
-Bringing together over 50 local partners it was a huge success with Allied London repeating their support of the Festival in 2007.
+Bloomsbury Festival was created in 2006 to mark the re-opening of the Brunswick Centre.
+Its owner, Allied London, commissioned local resident and cultural programmer Roma Backhouse to lead a celebration of the local area.
+It was a huge success, bringing together over 50 local partners, and Allied London repeated their support of the Festival in 2007.

-Allied London sold The Brunswick in 2008, and the Festival’s funding disappeared.
-Roma Backhouse and Maddy Jones (the current Festival Producer) took the Festival under the wing of their company Hidden Cities, and spent two years working to re-establish the Festival with a new set of partners from across the broader Bloomsbury area (and a certain anonymous individual without whom, the Festival would not be here today).
-And on a beautiful, crisp October weekend in 2010, the Bloomsbury Festival was re-born.
-Tens of thousands of people filled Bloomsbury's streets, parks, galleries, libraries and museums to enjoy a colourful celebration of contemporary Bloomsbury.
+They sold the Brunswick in 2008, and so the Festival’s funding disappeared.
+Roma Backhouse and Festival Producer Maddy Jones took the Festival under the wing of their company Hidden Cities, and spent two years re-establishing it with a new set of partners from across the broader Bloomsbury area, including a generous anonymous donor without whom the Festival would not be here today.
+In 2010, the Festival was re-born and tens of thousands of people filled Bloomsbury's streets, parks, galleries, libraries and museums to enjoy a colourful celebration of the area.

-The Charity is now governed by a stellar board of Trustees from the local business, cultural and academic communities, and at its helm is Cathy Mager, the new Festival Director (who succeeded Roma Backhouse in December 2012).
-Find out more about the current team here.
+The Charity is governed by a board of Trustees from the local business, cultural and academic communities.